turingschool/backend-curriculum-site/module4/projects/quantified_self/qs_server_side.md

 If successful, this request will return a 204 status code.

-## Required extension (week 2):
+## Week 2 Choose your own adventure from the following two options:

-### Recipes with the Edamam API - Microservice
+## Option 1: Recipes with the Edamam API - Microservice

-This extension will be your first experience in creating and using an independent microservice that you've built yourself.
+This extension will is to create and use an independent microservice that you've built yourself.
 This means that you'll need to pull down the Webpack starter pack as you did above, and create a brand new API.
 This new microservice will be created and deployed, just as your first one above.

 So let's break this down.
 You'll need to do a few things to get everything set up.